velocityzen/io-ts-datetime/README.md

 ## dateTimeFromFormat(decodeOptions, encodeOptions)

 returns a codec that decodes `DateTime` from a string and encodes back to a string.

 When `decodeOptions` or `encodeOptions` are ommited the ISO DateTime format will be used.

+When `decodeOptions` set but `encodeOptions` are omitted will encode into the same format as set in decodeOptions

 ### decodeOptions